peteroupc/peteroupc.github.io/randomfunc.md

         return minInclusive + (maxInclusive - minInclusive) * RNDU01()
     END

 For fixed-point or floating-point number formats with fixed precision (such as Java's `double` and `float`), the pseudocode above can overflow if the difference between `maxInclusive` and `minInclusive` exceeds the maximum possible value for the format.
-For such formats, the following pseudocode for `RNDU01()` can be used instead.
+For such formats, the following pseudocode for `RNDNUMRANGE()` can be used instead.
 In the pseudocode below, `NUM_MAX` is the highest possible value for the number format.
 The pseudocode assumes that the highest possible value is positive and the lowest possible value is negative.

     METHOD RNDNUMRANGE(minInclusive, maxInclusive)
        if minInclusive > maxInclusive: return error